 Source code is readily protectable as a trade secret (whereas object code is not when it is openly distributed).
 While a software program's source code is also protectable by copyright, source code cannot be reverse-engineered from the object code form of the program that is distributed to the public under the on-premises software model, so source code can and is readily kept secret.
-And neither source code nor object code is distributed or made available to customers under the SaaS software model in the ordinary course.199
+And neither source code nor object code is distributed or made available to customers under the SaaS software model in the ordinary course.

 If the source code is made publicly available, however, as in the case of open-source software, it cannot be protected by trade secret; for the most part such software would only be protectable under copyright law.
+C. GenAI-assisted software coding is becoming standard practice, but its protectability under current copyright law is entirely uncertain.